teachop/FlexCAN_Library/README.md

 Supported baud rates are 125000, 250000, 500000, and 1000000 bits per second.
 If the baud rate is not specified it will default to 125000.

+###Known working CAN Transceivers
+Please add parts you are using with Teensy3.1 to this list.
+- SN65HVD232QDQ1

 ###Driver API
 **begin()**
 Enable the CAN to start actively participating on the CANbus.